stefan-ewald/UdemyPythonPro/Chapter10_Cython/2_CythonCode/README.md

-# FastVector Package
+# FastVector

-This is a simple vector package.
+This is a simple vector python package.